k44t/xbridge/README.md

 - and even some android specific things concerning the play store (probably outdated though)

-This is a project I started and abandoned a few years ago due to lack of time.
+This is a project I started and abandoned a few years ago due to lack of time, and never published also due to lack of time.
 Most of the code in here should work, but dependencies and build files need to be recreated and updated.